Sports Medical Certificate Online

 |---|---|---|---|

-| France | Yes (or PPS) | Usually none for standard events | Many FFA events now accept the Parcours Prévention Santé (PPS) digital health course instead of a traditional certificate.
+| France | Yes (or PPS) | Usually none for standard events | Many FFA events now accept the Pass de Prévention Santé (PPS), a paid online health course (€5, valid one year) instead of a traditional certificate.
 Some events still require a doctor-signed certificate.
 Check your event's registration page. |

-| Italy | Yes (strict) | ECG, spirometry, urine test | Italian competitive events require a certificate under DM 18/02/1982 from a sports medicine doctor.
-International athletes can use a specific form signed by their own doctor, but the certificate must confirm the required tests were conducted. |
+| Italy | Yes (strict) | ECG, spirometry, urine test | Italian competitive events require a certificate under DM 18/02/1982 from a sports medicine doctor with in-person examination.
+Online certificates are not accepted for these events.
+International athletes can use a specific form signed by their own doctor, but the certificate must confirm the required tests were conducted in person. |

 | Belgium | Yes | Usually none | Most Belgian triathlons and endurance events require a standard doctor-signed certificate confirming fitness to participate. |